BHUVANSH855/cpython-pr-triager/README.md

 An evidence-first maintainer-assist tool for `python/cpython`.

-The goal is not to replace maintainers.
-The tool gathers repository evidence, highlights review questions, routes changes toward current CODEOWNERS, checks process signals, and optionally asks an LLM to synthesise the evidence.
+CPython PR Triager gathers repository evidence, highlights technical and process review questions, routes changes toward current CODEOWNERS, and optionally uses an LLM to synthesize the collected evidence.

+The goal is **not** to replace maintainers or make merge decisions.
+The goal is to make the evidence and review surface easier for maintainers to inspect.

 ## Design principles